nxp-mcuxpresso/matter/docs/guides/nxp_manufacturing_flow.md

---dac_cert         -> path to the DAC (der format) location --dac_key          -> path to the DAC key (der format) location --pai_cert         -> path to the PAI (der format) location --spake2p_path     -> path to the spake2p tool (compile it from ./src/tools/spake2p) --out              -> name of the binary that will be used for storing all the generated data
+--dac_cert         -> path to the DAC (der format) location --dac_key          -> path to the DAC key (der format) location --pai_cert         -> path to the PAI (der format) location --spake2p_path     -> path to the spake2p tool
+--out              -> name of the binary that will be used for storing all the generated data
 ```